 IN THE LOCAL AREA

 Along Cornwall’s rugged southern coastline, the picturesque harbour villages of Fowey and St Austell are a stone’s throw away.
-Whatever the weather, you’ll never be stuck for things to do in Cornwall; gardens, monuments and world-famous attractions, such as The Eden Project and the Lost Gardens of Heligan are within easy reach.
-Outdoor pursuits of canoeing, surfing and the region’s most challenging golf courses are in easy driving distance.
+Whatever the weather, you’ll never be stuck for things to do in Cornwall; gardens, monuments and world-famous attractions, such as The Eden Project and Lost Gardens of Heligan are within easy reach.
+Outdoor pursuits such as canoeing, surfing and the region’s most challenging golf courses are in easy driving distance from CLC World Trenython Manor.

 The Lost Gardens of Heligan